DeveloperSajid/DeveloperSajid/README.md

 # Hi, I'm Sajid! 👋

-## Feedback

-If you have any feedback, please reach out to us at fake@fake.com

 - 👋 Hi, I’m @DeveloperSajid
 - 👀 I’m interested in Website Design & Development.
 - 🌱 I’m currently learning JavaScript, Node JS & Mongo DB.